basarat/typescript-book/docs/types/type-inference.md

 ## `noImplicitAny`

-There is a boolean compiler flag `noImplicitAny` where the compiler will actually raise an error if it cannot infer the type of a variable (and therefore can only have it as an *implicit* `any` type).
+The flag `noImplicitAny` instructs the compiler to raise an error if it cannot infer the type of a variable (and therefore can only have it as an *implicit* `any` type).
 You can then

-* either say that *yes I want it to be an `any`* by *explicitly* adding an `: any` type annotation
+* either say that *yes I want it to be of type `any`* by *explicitly* adding an `: any` type annotation
 * help the compiler out by adding a few more *correct* annotations.